plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 The `mongodb.primary.plgd.cloud` is used for external access to the MongoDB replica set for the standby cluster.
 This DNS record is an alias for all members of the primary cluster.

 This DNS needs to be resolved to the external IP address of the LoadBalancer.
 The external IP address of the LoadBalancer is used to connect to the MongoDB replica set from the other cluster.
-For clouds, you can use the [external-dns](https://github.com/kubernetes-sigs/external-dns/) tool to create DNS records in AWS Route53 / Google Cloud DNS / Azure DNS.
-In this tutorial, we show how to get the IPs of MongoDB services, and we will set them manually in /etc/hosts, then restart the dnsmasq daemon to load these changes on the computer with IP 192.168.1.1.
+For cloud environments, you can use the [external-dns](https://github.com/kubernetes-sigs/external-dns/) tool to create DNS records in AWS Route53, Google Cloud DNS, or Azure DNS.
+In this tutorial, we will show how to get the IPs of MongoDB services and manually set them in /etc/hosts.
+Then, we will restart the dnsmasq daemon to load these changes on a computer with the IP 192.168.1.1.

 {{< warning >}}
 It is also recommended to set up a firewall between clusters with source IP address filtering to mitigate DDOS attacks on MongoDB.
 The default port for MongoDB is 27017.
 Alternatively, use a VPN to interconnect clusters.